API Keys

 API keys authenticate requests to the Mulberry API and MCP server.
 This guide covers creating keys, understanding permissions, and managing key lifecycle.

-• Full read/write access
+Full read/write access to all resources

-• Can create, modify, and delete crawls
+• Create, modify, delete crawls

-• Can manage webhooks and settings
+• Manage webhooks and settings

-• Read-only access
+Read-only access to crawl data

-• Can list and view crawls
+• List and view crawls

-• Cannot create or modify data
+• Cannot create or modify

 Creating API Keys